dmikey/swim-client-js/README.md

 Returns a synchronized [Downlink](#downlink) to the remote lane to which this scope is bound.
 Registers the returned downlink with the scope to ensure that the link is cleaned up when the scope closes.

+#### node.syncList([options])

+Returns a [ListDownlink](#listdownlink) that synchronizes its state with the remote ordered list lane to which this scope is bound.
+Registers the returned downlink with the scope to ensure that the link is cleaned up when the scope closes.

 #### node.syncMap([options])